Occupational Safety and Health Convention, 1981

-Occupational Safety and Health Convention, 1981 is an International Labour Organization Convention, number 155.
+Occupational Safety and Health Convention, 1981 is an International Labour Organization Core Convention, number 155.

 It was established in 1981, with the preamble stating:

 Having decided upon the adoption of certain proposals with regard to safety and health and the working environment,...

 In 2002, an additional protocol was adopted to this convention.

 Ratifications

-As of February 2023, the convention had been ratified by 76 states, 17 of which have also ratified the additional protocol.
+As of April 2026, the convention had been ratified by 92 states, 17 of which have also ratified the additional protocol.